SimplyDialogs

 }

-You can specify default classes for the <dialog element itself.
+You can specify custom classes for the <dialog element itself.
 Either static through .DEFAULTS or on the fly via options :

 Dlg.DEFAULTS.classes = 'my dialog classes'